jjschnei/phase-0/week-4/nums-letters.md

 A variable is when you assign a short string (starting with a lowercase letter) to some other object.
 You can point your variable to a string or integer or any object.
 You can also reasign variables.
 You use varaibles so you don't have to keep typing the same thing over and over again.

 ##How was the challenge
 This challenge was pretty easy.
-The content was farily basic and it's review from what we had to learn to appply to DBC.
+The content was fairly basic and it's review from what we had to learn to appply to DBC.